mittagessen/kraken/docs/advanced.rst

 reading order or vertical-ltr/rtl for vertical lines read from left-to-right or right-to-left).

+The script detection splits extracted lines from the segmenter into strip sharing a particular script that can then be recognized by supplying appropriate models for each detected script to the `ocr` subcommand.

-Each list in the `boxes` field corresponds to a topographical line and contains one or more bounding boxes of a particular script.
+Combined output from both consists of lists in the `boxes` field corresponding to a topographical line and containing one or more bounding boxes of a particular script.
 Identifiers are `ISO 15924
 <http://www.unicode.org/iso15924/iso15924-codes.html>`_ 4 character codes.
-Script-aware page segmentation is a prerequisite for multi-script recognition.

 .. code-block:: console